synogen/pcbsharmonymods/Texture Replacer/readme.txt

-﻿## Texture And Material Replacer for PC Building Simulator This is a mod that allows you to overwrite most of the textures and some of the materials in the game with your own.
-Currently the textures and materials for all parts, all icons/backgrounds for OmegaOS and stuff like posters and floor textures are supported.
+﻿## Asset Replacer for PC Building Simulator
+This is a mod that allows you to overwrite most of textures, materials and sounds in the game with your own.
+The coverage isn't 100% but should work for most stuff.
-If you find a texture or material that can't be replaced with this feel free to let me know.
+If you find a texture, material or sound that can't be replaced with this feel free to let me know.

 An example pack is included.
-It replaces a few of the desktop icons and the default background with Windows 98 versions and it changes the Ryzen 7 1700 texture to a 486DX.
+It replaces a few of the desktop icons, some sounds and the default background with Windows 98 versions and it changes the Ryzen 7 1700 texture to a 486DX.
 Also the flooring is replaced with a brighter wood and the walls and ceiling have gotten a different color to show how material replacing works.

-If you have downloaded a replacement pack just copy the folder with the .conf files ("Image Replacer.conf", "Material Colors.conf", "Parts Texture Replacer.conf") into the mod folder and it should get loaded automatically when the game starts.
+If you have downloaded a seperate replacement pack just copy the folder with the .conf files ("Image Replacer.conf", "Material Colors.conf", "Parts Texture Replacer.conf", "Sound Replacer.conf") into the mod folder and it should get loaded automatically when the game starts.
 If you want to disable a pack just move the pack folder to a backup folder somewhere.
-The mod only loads subfolders in the mod folder which contain the configuration files needed for a texture/material replacer pack.
+The mod only loads subfolders in the mod folder which contain the configuration files needed for an asset replacer pack.

-See the Quick Start section below on how to make your own texture/material replacements with this!
+See the Quick Start section below on how to make your own texture/material/sound replacements with this!

 ## Requirements
 Requires FusioN.'s modloader for PCBS to be installed ( https://github.com/fusiion/PCBSModloader/releases )